Neural oscillation: Microscopic

 Neurons generate action potentials resulting from changes in the electric membrane potential.
 Neurons can generate multiple action potentials in sequence forming so-called spike trains.
 These spike trains are the basis for neural coding and information transfer in the brain.
 Spike trains can form all kinds of patterns, such as rhythmic spiking and bursting, and often display oscillatory activity.
 Oscillatory activity in single neurons can also be observed in sub-threshold fluctuations in membrane potential.
 These rhythmic changes in membrane potential do not reach the critical threshold and therefore do not result in an action potential.
 They can result from postsynaptic potentials from synchronous inputs or from intrinsic properties of neurons.

-Neuronal spiking can be classified by their activity patterns.
+Neuronal spiking can be classified by its activity pattern.
 The excitability of neurons can be subdivided in Class I and II.
 Class I neurons can generate action potentials with arbitrarily low frequency depending on the input strength, whereas Class II neurons generate action potentials in a certain frequency band, which is relatively insensitive to changes in input strength.
 Class II neurons are also more prone to display sub-threshold oscillations in membrane potential.

 Mesoscopic

 A group of neurons can also generate oscillatory activity.
-Through synaptic interactions, the firing patterns of different neurons may become synchronized and the rhythmic changes in electric potential caused by their action potentials will add up (constructive interference).
+Through synaptic interactions, the firing patterns of different neurons may become synchronized and the rhythmic changes in electric potential caused by their action potentials may accumulate (constructive interference).
 That is, synchronized firing patterns result in synchronized input into other cortical areas, which gives rise to large-amplitude oscillations of the local field potential.
 These large-scale oscillations can also be measured outside the scalp using electroencephalography (EEG) and magnetoencephalography (MEG).
 The electric potentials generated by single neurons are far too small to be picked up outside the scalp, and EEG or MEG activity always reflects the summation of the synchronous activity of thousands or millions of neurons that have similar spatial orientation.

 Neurons in a neural ensemble rarely all fire at exactly the same moment, i.e. fully synchronized.
-Instead, the probability of firing is rhythmically modulated such that neurons are more likely to fire at the same time, which gives rise to oscillations in their mean activity (see figure at top of page).
+Instead, the probability of firing is rhythmically modulated such that neurons are more likely to fire at the same time, which gives rise to oscillations in their mean activity.
+(See figure at top of page.)
 As such, the frequency of large-scale oscillations does not need to match the firing pattern of individual neurons.
-Isolated cortical neurons fire regularly under certain conditions, but in the intact brain cortical cells are bombarded by highly fluctuating synaptic inputs and typically fire seemingly at random.
-However, if the probability of a large group of neurons is rhythmically modulated at a common frequency, they will generate oscillations in the mean field (see also figure at top of page).
+Isolated cortical neurons fire regularly under certain conditions, but in the intact brain, cortical cells are bombarded by highly fluctuating synaptic inputs and typically fire seemingly at random.
+However, if the probability of a large group of neurons firing is rhythmically modulated at a common frequency, they will generate oscillations in the mean field.
+(See also figure at top of page.)

 Neural ensembles can generate oscillatory activity endogenously through local interactions between excitatory and inhibitory neurons.
 In particular, inhibitory interneurons play an important role in producing neural ensemble synchrony by generating a narrow window for effective excitation and rhythmically modulating the firing rate of excitatory neurons.